abhinavmehta14/proxy-redis/README.md

 - Allocate memory / cpu for Docker containers
 - Integration tests to send concurrent requests and assert response http code.
 Imitate `scripts/curl_test_concurrent.sh` for this
 - Read `globalExpiry` from config in `RedisAppResourceIntegrationTest`
+- High Consistency when we are running only single redis container
+- Test to validate config.
+Such errors are showing up on runtime currently
+- Impose timeout on DB Read / Write calls

 ### Future work
 - Log cache hit / miss metrics periodically